Trossi6/brockport-mock-functional-testing/README.md

+Was accidentally working on main without realizing it so there are no pull requests in this repository

 # Pet Store Community

 Pet store service application provides simple REST calls that can be used to exercise writing automated testing of API.